 New projects might require a proof of concept or prototype to identify and validate key components.

-Gather preexisting information and documentation.
+Gather pre-existing information and documentation for used components, models and assets and relevant specifications and standards.

 Consolidate the project’s components in repositories into a single project or clarify their relationships if it is more advantageous for them to remain separate.

+Internally address authorship and copyright matters.

 Make sure your software is on GÉANT GitLab [GN_GitLab] or GitHub [GitHub].

 Register the software project in the GÉANT Software Catalogue [GN_SC].

-Internally address authorship and copyright matters.

 All components of closely interconnected software development should reside in one project repository, preferably GÉANT GitLab.
 Although some developers may choose GitHub or opt to mirror their GitLab project on GitHub to obtain permanent URLs for accessing the latest release and its assets, such functionality has been available in GitLab since version 14.9 (GitLab_ReleaseFields).
 Furthermore, permanent links to assets from specific releases, including those from private releases, have been accessible since GitLab version 15.9.
 Users can access private release assets using a Personal Access Token.
 Nevertheless, for certain users, the dual use of both GitLab and GitHub projects remains a viable option.
 In this approach, the actual development work and intricate pipelines are concealed within the more private space of GÉANT GitLab, with only the final outcome visible on GitHub for public viewing.

 The software may include non-original artefacts and assets or those with different licences.
 These assets, which may not be easily detected with SCA tools, should be documented with their origin, copyright and licence as soon as they are added to the project.
-The methods for accomplishing this are detailed in Section 2.10 .
+The methods for accomplishing this are detailed in Section 2.10 Licences and Tracking of Documentation, Data and Other Works.
 Failing to document them promptly can complicate their identification and tracking in the future.

 One or Several Projects?